It's the BATTLE OF THE SEXES - Shiba Inu style!

 However, female Shiba Inus are quite the intellectuals and can be trained to do amazing things with the right attitude and methods.

 Female Shibas also tend to be a bit more food-driven - which makes training easier as well.

 Marking / Housebreaking

 Peeing and or marking habits is an area that truly separates the boys from the girls.

 Male Shiba Inus, especially unaltered will likely make marking a part of his daily urine break schedule.

-Depending on where he favors to do said marking, can affect both your olfactory senses and your surroundings.
+Depending on where he prefers to mark, the resulting urine can affect both your olfactory senses and your surroundings.

 Translation: You will likely smell more pee with male Shiba Inus versus Female Shiba Inus.

 In terms of housebreaking, both female and male Shiba Inu puppies housebreak readily.